terinia/statikk/docs/usage.rst

         # models that share the same primary key.
 Here however, we want the type to be the primary key only.
         return False

+    @classmethod
+    def model_type(cls):
+      # The default return value for this method is the name of the class, but feel free to override it here to whatever
+      # you'd like present in the sort key.
+      return "Player"

   class Card(DatabaseModel):
     id: str